-- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed setup clearance above the workpiece surface.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface.
 There it carries out an oriented spindle stop. - 2 The tool moves to the programmed infeed depth, reverses the direction of spindle rotation and retracts by a specific distance or completely for chip breaking, depending on the definition.
-If you have defined a factor for increasing the spindle speed, the TNC retracts from the hole at the corresponding speed - 3 It then reverses the direction of spindle rotation again and advances to the next infeed depth. - 4 The TNC repeats this process (2 to 3) until the programmed thread depth is reached. - The tool is then retracted to the setup clearance.
-If programmed, the tool moves to the 2nd setup clearance at FMAX. - 6 The TNC stops the spindle turning at setup clearance.
+If you have defined a factor for increasing the spindle speed, the TNC retracts from the hole at the corresponding speed - 3 It then reverses the direction of spindle rotation again and advances to the next infeed depth. - 4 The TNC repeats this process (2 to 3) until the programmed thread depth is reached. - The tool is then retracted to the set-up clearance.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 6 The TNC brings the spindle to a stop at the set-up clearance.